EduardoZepeda/coffee-bytes-hugo/content/posts/linux/la-notacion-big-o/index.en.md

 With internet speed close to the current limits, using the internet to transmit data is better the smaller the amount of information.
 Whereas physically transporting hard disks is better for huge amounts of data.
 This is because **airplane transport time is constant**, while **Internet data transmission time is linear**; it increases with the amount of data.

-## What does this have to do with the code?
+## What does Big O have to do with the code?

-The same thing happens with code, every process we perform on the data to transform it consumes time and there are different ways of processing data, there are algorithms whose execution time is constant, for others it increases linearly with the amount of data they process, while others exponentially.
+What does the latter have to do with code?
+Well, the same thing happens with code, every process we perform on the data to transform it consumes time and there are different ways of processing data, there are algorithms whose execution time is constant, for others it increases linearly with the amount of data they process, while others exponentially.

 On the other hand, some offer better performance with little data, while others shine when processing a lot of information.